New England States Committee on Electricity

-NESCOE operations are funded by a FERC-approved charge collected through ISO-NE’s tariff.
-In 2012, NESCOE’s spending increased over that in 2011 commensurate with its increasing substantive activity.
-An independent audit of NESCOE’s books, as a subsidiary of the New England Governors’ Conference, Inc., for the year-end June 30, 2012, was completed and presented to the Board of Directors of the New England Governors’ Conference and to NESCOE Managers.
+NESCOE operations are funded by a FERC-approved charge collected through Schedule 5 of Section IV.A of ISO-NE’s tariff.
+In 2013, NESCOE’s spending increased over 2012 spending commensurate with its increasing substantive activity.
+An independent audit of NESCOE’s books, as a subsidiary of the NEGC, for the year-end June 30, 2012, was completed and presented to the Board of Directors of the NEGC and to NESCOE Managers.
 The independent auditor opined that the organization’s books conform to generally accepted accounting principles and issued an unqualified opinion letter.
-In January 2013, NESCOE will have fully executed prior auditor recommendations to have legal status independent of the NEGC.
+Pursuant to direction by CONEG, which absorbed the NEGC in August 2012, NESCOE’s books for the period July 2013 through the end of January 2013 underwent a financial review by an independent auditor.
+In January 2013, NESCOE fully executed prior auditor recommendations to obtain legal status independent of the NEGC.

-NESCOE’s 2013 budget, which is within the current five-year pro-forma previously approved by NEPOOL and accepted by the FERC, was presented to and affirmed by NEPOOL in October 2012.
-NESCOE then submitted the 2013 budget to the FERC, which the FERC accepted in December 2012.
+NESCOE’s 2014 budget, which is consistent with the current five-year pro-forma approved by NEPOOL and accepted by FERC, was presented to and affirmed by NEPOOL in October 2013.
+The 2014 NESCOE budget was submitted to the FERC, also in October, and was accepted in November 2013.

 The 2014 and preliminary 2015 budgets are at page 37.